tiianhk/timbremetrics/README.md

 # Timbre Metrics

-Measure how well your model’s audio embeddings match human timbre perception using 21 published datasets with audio files and pairwise dissimilarity ratings (color-coded in the three examples below).
+Measure how well your model’s audio embeddings match human timbre perception using 21 published datasets with audio files and their pairwise dissimilarity ratings.

+Below, human dissimilarity ratings from three datasets are visualized as triangular matrices to exclude unordered duplicates and self-comparisons.
+For each pair of audio samples, a brighter color indicates that the two sounds are judged to be more dissimilar by human listeners.

 ![Dissimilarities between audio stimuli judged by humans](assets/true_dissim.png)